scenarigo/scenarigo/README.md

 ### Timeout/Retry

-You can set timeout and retry policy for each step.
+You can set timeout and retry policy for each step or for the entire scenario.
 Duration strings are parsed by [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration).
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

+#### Step-level Retry

+You can set retry policy for individual steps:

 ```yaml
 steps: